SOTA-Project/Quantitative_Validation/README.md

 # Quantitative_Validation
-Quantitative Validation (MAE, RMSE, Sq Rel)
+get RMSE, MAE and Sq rel data from the Depth estimation image